Couple at home doing home finances together

 • Your cat eats a piece of string and has to make an unplanned trip to the vet.
 You don't have $1,500 to cover the bill, so you get a short-term loan to save your fuzzy friend’s life.

 Those are just a few examples, and you might need to get a short-term loan for a completely different reason.
-But whatever the case, short-term loans can help you get through the occasional financial blip.
+But whatever the case, short-term loans could help you get through the occasional financial blip.

 How to apply for a short-term loan